gojek/clickstream-web/docs/reference/options.md

 ### **group**

-Group name, used as prefix for event type
+Group name gets prefixed with event type, used by backend to uniquely identify the firehose tables.

 **Type -** String